Uniqueness of Limit Models in Classes with Amalgamation: Uniqueness of Limit Models

 Notice that $(\langle M'_j\mid j\in I_{n+1}\rangle,\langle a_j\mid j\in I_{n+1}\rangle,\langle N_j\mid j\in I_{n+1}\rangle)$ provide the desired extension of $(\bar M,\bar a,\bar N)$ in $\K^*_{\mu,I_{n+1}}$. \end{proof}

 We are almost ready to carry out the complete construction.
 However, notice that Theorem \ref{<c} does not provide us with a continuous extension.
-Therefore the bottom row of our array may not be continuous at $\theta$ which would prevent us from applying Fact \ref{relatively full is limit} to conclude that $M^*$ is a $(\mu,\theta)$-limit model.
-So we will further require that the towers that occur in our array are all continuous.
-This can be guaranteed by restricting ourselves to reduced towers as in \cite{ShVi} and \cite{Va}. \begin{definition} A tower $(\bar M,\bar a,\bar N)\in\K^*_{\mu,I}$ is said to be \emph{reduced} provided that for every $(\bar M',\bar a,\bar N)\in\K^*_{\mu,I}$ with $(\bar M,\bar a,\bar N)\leq_{\mu,I}(\bar M',\bar a,\bar N)$ we have that for every $i\in I$,
+Therefore the bottom (i.e. the $\omega+1^{st}$) row of our array may not be continuous which would prevent us from applying Theorem~\ref{relatively full is limit} to conclude that $M^*$ is a $(\mu,\theta)$-limit model.
+So we will further require that the towers that occur in the rows of our array are all continuous.
+This can be guaranteed by restricting ourselves to reduced towers as in \cite{ShVi} and \cite{Va1}. \begin{definition} A tower $(\bar M,\bar a,\bar N)\in\K^*_{\mu,I}$ is said to be \emph{reduced} provided that for every $(\bar M',\bar a,\bar N)\in\K^*_{\mu,I}$ with $(\bar M,\bar a,\bar N)\leq(\bar M',\bar a,\bar N)$ we have that for every $i\in I$,

 \end{definition}

 If we take a $<$-increasing chain of reduced towers, the union will be reduced.
 The following fact appears as Theorem 3.1.14 of \cite{ShVi}.
 We provide the proof for completeness.